mamuzaan/Portfoloi-project1-BD-Porishad/README.md

 - This section is valuable to the user as its give them the ability to find and contact the Association.

 ![contact section screenshot](images/screenshot3.png)

+#### Testing
+- I test the different browser and it works.
+- I confirm that this project is responsive looks good and functions on all different screen size using the devtools.
+- I confirm that the navigation, header, about us, sign up, contact text are all readable and easy to understand.
+- I confirm that the form works requires entrys in every field and submit button works.

+#### Bugs
+- When i deployed my project on github page, discovered my project. image doesn't work.
+- Fixed is problem.

+#### Validator testing
+- HTML
+    - No errors ware return when passing through the official W3C validator.
+- CSS
+    - No errors ware return when passing through the official (Jigsae) validator.
+- Accessibility
+    - I confirm that the color and font chosen are easy to read and accessible by running it through lighthouse in devtools

+![]